ricab/scope_guard/docs/design.md

 ###### Options 1.3 and 1.2

 A crucial property of exceptions is that they propagate automatically, freeing intermediaries from boilerplate code.
-Option 1.3 makes use of that property and may therefore seem like the ideal default.
+Option 1.3 exploits that property and may therefore seem like the ideal default.
 Alas, _exceptions do not always propagate_.
 In particular, they do not propagate when the stack is already unwinding.
 To put it another way, exception propagation is really only